serenity-is/docs/howto/removing_northwind.md

 ### Removing Navigation Items

+Navigation items for these modules are moved under relevant modules folder in v2.5.3.
+If you are using an older version,

 * Open *MyProject.Web/Modules/Common/Navigation/NavigationItems.cs*, remove all lines with *Northwind*, *Basic Samples* and *Theme Samples* and remove these two lines:

 ```